HenrikBengtsson/Notes-on-Git-for-R-and-Bioconductor/README.md

 * Local `master` branch <=> GitHub "devel" repository (`master` branch) <=> Bioconductor Subversion "devel" repository
 * Local `release` branch <=> GitHub "release" repository (`master` branch) <=> Bioconductor Subversion "release" repository

-The end result is such that whenever commits to the `master` branch are pushed, the updates with be immediately reflected on Bioconductor Subversion repository that holds the "devel" version of the package.
+The end result is such that whenever commits to the `master` branch are pushed, the updates are immediately committed to the Bioconductor Subversion repository that holds the "devel" version of the package.
 Any updates before 4:20pm Seattle time will checked over night, and the results and the updated package will be available before noon the next day.
+This hot-linking is bi-directional, meaning that any commits to the Bioconductor Subversion repository will immediately be pushed to the GitHub repository via the bridge.

-Similarly, whenever commits to the `BioC-release` branch are pushed, the "release" version of the package will be forward and build on Bioconductor.
+Similarly, whenever commits to the `BioC-release` branch are pushed, the "release" version of the package will be forwarded and eventually be built on the Bioconductor side.
+Also this hot-link is bi-directional.

 (*) Ideally we would call the `master` branch `devel` to reflect the fact that it is connected to the BioC "devel" package version, but the Bioconductor-to-GitHub bridge requires it to be named `master`.